spatie/dns/README.md

 ### Security

-If you've found a bug regarding security please mail [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.
+If you've found a bug regarding security please mail [security@spatie.be](mailto:security@spatie.be).

 ## Postcardware